- + Key points: Physical activity

 Burden of disease in Australia due to physical inactivity

-Physical inactivity was responsible for 6.6% of the total burden of disease in Australia in 2003, with ischaemic heart disease, Type 2 diabetes and stroke accounting for more than four-fifths of this burden (Begg et al, 2007).
+Physical inactivity was responsible for 5.0% of the total burden of disease in Australia in 2011, contributing significant burden to breast cancer, coronary heart disease, diabetes, bowel cancer and stroke (Begg et al, 2007).
 Physical activity is a preventive factor for cardiovascular disease, cancer, mental illness, diabetes mellitus and injury.

 It is increasingly difficult for children and adolescents to participate in a physically active lifestyle in Australia.
 An increase in sedentary recreational activities, such as watching television and videos and playing computer games, coupled with a culture of driving children to school and other activities instead of walking or cycling have all contributed to creating an environment that encourages more sedentary pursuits (Booth, 2000).